hvanhaev/CommonFSQFramework/README.md

 - CMSSW_103X: use it for Run II 2018 data analysis.

 For use with CMSSW: clone this repository in your CMSSW/src directory and compile with scram b.

-# Note for standalone operations:

-In order to run CFF in standalone mode as a python library, just execute the script ./makeStandalone.sh Afterwards you are ready to use the library on any machine that has just python and PyROOT installed!

-Make sure you don't load the libFWCoreFWLite.so anywhere in your code and scripts.
-This will not work on normal computer systems without CMSSW.